katzrkool/brett/README.md

 (It will mention multiple users that have the same game, not make an individual post.)

 The bot will not post about a game until the next time it goes on sale.
 (So the game must go off sale, then back on sale)

+### Chat

+Brett now supports chat and reads commands in a specified channel.
+The following is the current help text.

+Hi!
+The following commands are supported!
+Use these at the beginning of your message

+* !add: Signs you up for wishlist service.
+Brett will alert you when your steam wishlist games go on sale.
+Your steam profile MUST be public!
+Pass your Steam Community ID as an argument.
+If you don't know what your Steam Community ID is, it's the number that comes after `http://steamcommunity.com/profiles/`.

+Example: `!add STEAMCOMMUNITYID`

+* !remove: Removes you from the wishlist service.
+Not much more to add here

+Example: `!remove`

+* !mysteamid: DMs you your Steam Community ID if you are signed up.

+Example: `!steamid`

+* !help: Brings up this menu

+Example: `!help`

 ## Installation
 `npm install && tsc`